sjursaa/dotfiles/README.md

 1. cd dotfiles/
 2. stow $PROGRAM/
 ### Alternatively
-2. stow *// If all configs should be stowed
+2. "stow \*" // If all configs should be stowed

 ## Dependencies/Version stuff
 gnu stow